 This boy was one of many who were considered the "Hollow Folk" who lived in the Shenandoah National Park, seemingly cut off from modern society.
 They lived in cabins built of mud and logs, and were a fascination of anthropologists due to their alleged lack of religion, government, and social structure.

 Formations at Bryce Canyon

-Consisting of 35,835 acres, Utah’s Bryce Canyon National Park contains some of the most wild and jagged rock formations in the western United States.
+Consisting of 35,835 acres, Utah's Bryce Canyon National Park contains some of the wildest and most jagged rock formations in the western United States.
 The land was home to various native tribes for thousands of years prior to it becoming part of the national park system.